Almost everywhere injectivity conditions for the matrix recovery problem: Introduction

-The paper is organized as follows.
+(b) Set ${\mathcal P}:=\{\A=(A)_{j=1}^N\in \H^{N(p\times q)}: \A \text{ has the almost everywhere rank $r$ matrix}\\ \text{ recovery property in } \H^{p\times q} \}$.
+Then ${\mathcal P}$ is not dense in $\H^{N(p\times q)}$. } The paper is organized as follows.
 In Section 2, after introducing some results and notations from elementary algebraic geometry, we present Theorem \ref{theo-admissible} which is often used in this study.
 In Section 3, we prove that $\A=(A_j)_{j=1}^N $ with $A_j\in V_j\subset \H^{p\times q}$ has the almost everywhere $\M$-recovery property if $N>\dim (\M)$ and $V_j$ satisfies the admissible condition (see Definition \ref{defi-admissible}).
+We furthermore show that $\A$ does not have the almost everywhere $\M$-recovery property if $N<\dim(\M)$.
 In Section 4, we prove the algebraic varieties introduced in Theorem \ref{theo-GenericMatrix} satisfy the admissible condition.
 This implies Theorem \ref{theo-matrix-rand} and Theorem \ref{theo-GenericMatrix}.
 We furthermore use the results in Section 3 to study the minimal measurement number for the recovery of Hermitian low rank matrices from rank one measurements.